 Docker Hub provides services for distributed applications, including container image distribution and change management, user and team collaboration, lifecycle workflow automation, and third-party services integration.

-With Docker, developers can build any app in any language using any tool chain.
+, developers can build any app in any language using any tool chain.
 “Dockerized” apps are completely portable and can run anywhere - OS X and Windows laptops, QA servers running Ubuntu in the cloud, and production data center VMs running Red Hat.

 Docker 1.0 includes over 40 bug fixes, improved API consistency, and completely re-written documentation.